Mirzasalman11/Calories-Burnt-Prediction/README.md

 -Gather more labeled data for improved accuracy.
 ## References

-Author: Mirza Salman
+-Author: Mirza Salman

-Contact: [Your Email Address]
+-Contact: [Your Email Address]

 Feel free to customize this README to include any additional information you want to provide about the project.